lionelmace/mytodo/README.md

     ![Toolchain](./images/toolchain4-secretkey.jpg)

-    > Keep this option unchecked if you don't have a service instance of Key Protect.
+    > Keep this option unchecked if you have decided not to use Key Protect.

-1. The toolchain will automatically try to fill out the remaining information.
-Control the Resource Group, the region and the cluster name, then, click **Create**.
+1. The toolchain will fill out the remaining information.
+Control the Resource Group, the region and the cluster name, then click **Create**.

     ![Toolchain](./images/toolchain5-final.jpg)